khornberg/sermon-manager-import/readme.md

 [ID3](http://en.wikipedia.com/wiki/ID3) is metadata for most MP3 files.
 When you use a media player (e.g. iTunes, Windows Media Player, etc.) the title, artist, etc. is stored within each file in the ID3 format.

 ### I get a `Fatal error: Maximum execution time of 30 seconds exceeded`
 Likely you are importing a lot of sermons.
-Refresh the page and import all of them again.
-Repeat if that doesn't do it.
+Refresh the page and import all of the remaining sermons again.
+Repeat as necessary if that doesn't do it.
+Your server is set to run a process for limited time.
+When importing many sermons, you reach this limit and the server lets you know.

 ### Does this work with Amazon S3 or other serivces?
 Not sure.
 Please let me know.